 Habitat data around nest locations documented at the PRC and IR were summarized by utilization of 1998 air photos, OI maps, USGS topographical maps, 1978 current land cover maps, and some limited ground truthing.
 The percentage of nests occurring in the following categories was calculated: cover type (OI designations), location in upland or lowland, proximity to wetland, distance to nearest upland opening, and stocking density/size class (OI designations).
 The percent cover of habitat types (Table 1) around nest sites (n=51) and random points (n=48) were calculated by centering the nest site within a 1.8 km x 1.8 km (1 mi x1mi) quadrat (Ebbers 1989, Bowerman pers. comm.).
-The percent cover of each habitat type was estimated by laying a film transparency grid over the quadrat and counting the number of intersects per habitat type within the grid.
+The percent cover of each habitat type was estimated by laving a film transparency grid over the quadrat and counting the number of intersects per habitat type within the grid.
 The number of intersects per habitat type was divided by the total number of intersects per grid (n = 361) to calculate percent cover per nest site and random point.
-Percent cover for nest sites and random points was expressed as a mean percent and 95% confidence intervals for each mean percent was calculated as well.
+Percent cover for nest sites and random points were expressed as a mean percent and 95% confidence intervals for each mean percent were calculated as well.
 Each respective cover type was delineated by utilizing 1998 air photos and OI maps.
 Distance to wetland habitat and upland openings were measured in the field by pacing if distances were less than 200 m.
 If distances were greater than 200 m, measurements were derived from 1998 air photos by utilizing a parallax wedge.
+Landscape scale data are still being analyzed for nests located in the five other state forest areas.

-Variable Definition % Forest Forest cover included deciduous or coniferous cover that was composed of pole or saw timber % Open Area open included grassland, seedling stands, clear-cuts, lowland brush, upland brush, and open water. % Upland Deciduous Forest Upland deciduous forest included all forest communities dominated ($> 50\%$) by deciduous trees in upland habitat. % Wetland Deciduous Forest Wetland deciduous forest included all forest communities dominated ($> 50\%$) by deciduous trees in wet habitat. % Upland Conifer Forest Upland conifer forest included all forest communities dominated (> 50%) by coniferous trees in upland habitat. % Lowland Conifer Forest Lowland conifer forest included all forest communities dominated ($> 50\%$) by coniferous trees in wetland habitat. % Open Water Open water included lakes, ponds, and impoundments of water % Wetland Opening Wetland openings included marsh and lowland brush
+Variable Definition % Forest Forest cover included deciduous or coniferous cover that was composed of pole or saw timber % Open Open area included grassland, seedling stands, clear-cuts, lowland brush, upland brush, and open water % Upland Deciduous Forest Upland deciduous forest included all forest communities dominated (> 50%) by deciduous trees in upland habitat % Wetland Deciduous Forest Wetland deciduous forest included all forest communities dominated (> 50%) by deciduous trees in wet habitat % Upland Conifer Forest Upland conifer forest included all forest communities dominated (> 50%) by coniferous trees in upland habitat % Lowland Conifer Forest Lowland conifer forest included all forest communities dominated (> 50%) by coniferous trees in wetland habitat % Open Water Open water included lakes, ponds, and impoundments of water % Wetland Opening Wetland openings included marsh and lowland brush